Ronaldo Mulitalo: 2022

 In round 6 of the 2022 NRL season, Mulitalo scored two tries for Cronulla in a 34-18 loss against Melbourne.
 The following week, he scored another two tries in Cronulla's 34–22 victory over Manly.

 In round 14, Mulitalo scored two tries for Cronulla in a 38-16 victory over the New Zealand Warriors.

-Mulitalo played a total of 24 games for Cronulla in throughout the season scoring 17 tries to become the clubs top try scorer for the year.
+Mulitalo played a total of 24 games for Cronulla in throughout the season scoring 17 tries to become the club's top try scorer for the year.
 Mulitalo played in both finals matches as they were eliminated in straight sets.